 your fees prior to eligibility determination, there can be no reimbursement after

 the last day of instruction for that academic year.

 There are three types of California College Promise Grant (CCPG):

 CCPG-A (formerly BOG-A) - Recipients of public assistance (e.g., General Assistance/Relief, TANF/CalWORKs,

-SSI) are eligible for BOG-A. Proper documentation must be provided to the Financial
+SSI) are eligible for CCPG-A. Proper documentation must be provided to the Financial

-BOG-B - Eligibility for BOG-B is based on household size and total family income for the
+CCPG-B (formerly BOG-B) - Eligibility for CCPG-B is based on household size and total family income from

-BOG-C - In order to be eligible for BOG-C, you must complete a Free Application for Federal
+CCPG-C (formerly BOG-C) - In order to be eligible for CCPG-C, you must complete a Free Application for Federal

 Student Aid (FAFSA) and have demonstrated financial need as determined by the Financial